On the essential dimension of coherent sheaves: Abstract

 \section{Abstract}

 We characterize all fields of definition for a given coherent sheaf over a projective scheme in terms of projective modules over a finite-dimen\-sional endomorphism algebra.
 This yields general results on the essential dimension of such sheaves.
-Applying them to vector bundles over a smooth projective curve, we obtain an upper bound for the essential dimension of their moduli stack.
+Applying them to vector bundles over a smooth projective curve $C$, we obtain an upper bound for the essential dimension of their moduli stack.
 The upper bound is sharp if the conjecture of Colliot-Th\'el\`ene, Karpenko and Merkurjev holds.
-Consequently, this Artin stack also has the genericity property studied by Brosnan, Reichstein and Vistoli.
+We find that the genericity property proved for Deligne-Mumford stacks by Brosnan, Reichstein and Vistoli still holds for this Artin stack, unless the curve $C$ is elliptic.